-The Simulating Legal Process crime in the state of Texas gives police the right to arrest you if they believe you delivered (or caused to be delivered) a document that pretended to be a formal court document with the intent to get payment from a claim or some other response.
+The Texas Simulating Legal Process law gives police the right to arrest you if they believe you delivered (or caused to be delivered) a document that pretended to be a formal court document with the intent to get a payment or take any action or submit to the pretended legal authority.

 What is the current Texas law about Simulating Legal Process?